 If you’d like to pay off your student loans more quickly, and at a lower interest rate before you return to school, then you may want to refinance your student loans.
 By refinancing while you’re still working in your current career, you can negotiate a faster repayment plan with a lower interest rate, allowing you to pay off your student loans more quickly, and with a smaller overall balance once everything is said and done.
 That being said, you may not be able to defer on your loans.

-A second bachelor’s degree can help you shift your career focus and find a job that pays better and is more satisfying.
-Student loans can help you pay for a second degree as long as you manage your financial aid information well, and you have a plan for handling the new student loan debt after you graduate.
+A second bachelor’s degree can help you shift your career focus and find a better-paying job.
+Student loans can help you pay for a second degree as long as you manage your financial aid information well and have a plan for handling the new student loan debt after you graduate.